 Elective offerings are anticipated.
 Electives offered will vary based upon student interests and the skills and experience of faculty members.
 ABA guidelines prohibit listing courses in the school's catalog that are not currently offered and which have not been offered in the previous two years.
-Because we are a new institution, we are providing a laundry list of possible electives.
+Because we are a new institution, we are providing a selection of some of the electives which have been approved by the faculty and are likely to be offered in the next two years.
+As of this date, the availability of these courses has yet to be determined.
 Students who would like specific offerings should make suggestions to the Associate Dean for Academics.